 You do not have to navigate the situation alone.

-The clinical masters pathway is one of the most demanding routes into the profession.
-Students who pursue it invest years of study, financial sacrifice and personal commitment.
+Students who pursue postgraduate psychology invest years of study, financial sacrifice and personal commitment.
 They deserve to understand that the risks are not only clinical or academic.
-Administrative processes can shape outcomes in ways many students never anticipate.
+Administrative processes can shape outcomes in ways many students are not clearly warned about.

 Share your thoughts and experiences with this resource.